In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Results

-\textbf{Distribution of Trustors.} Figure~\ref{fig:comparison_trustor} shows the breakdown of \textit{Trust}, \textit{Distrust}, and \textit{Both} within each \textit{Trustor} group.
-In business leaders, academics, software developers, media, and tech professionals groups, \textit{Trust} outweighs \textit{Distrust}.
-In contrast, \textit{Distrust} is more prevalent among AI ethicists, the general public, and GenAI users (the largest group).
-Educators and knowledge workers are distinctive in showing relatively balanced levels of \textit{Trust} and \textit{Distrust}, suggesting a more cautious or divided perspective.
+\textbf{Trustors.} Figure~\ref{fig:comparison_trustor} shows the breakdown of labels within each \textit{Trustor} group.
+Among business leaders, academics, software developers, and tech professionals, \textit{Trust} outweighs \textit{Distrust}.
+In contrast, \textit{Distrust} is more prevalent among AI ethicists, the general public, media \& journalists (although smaller).
+Generative AI users (the largest group), and educators \& knowledge workers were distinctive in showing relatively balanced levels of \textit{Trust} and \textit{Distrust}, suggesting a more cautious or divided perspective.
 These patterns show that while direct user experience drives the overall framing of (dis)trust, different stakeholders emphasize contrasting evaluations, highlighting the sociotechnical complexity of GenAI discourse.